LuXDAmore/nuxt-apis-to-file/README.md

                 {
                     endpoint: 'https://awesome-api.com/give-me-my-blazing-fast-data', // default = `axios.url`
                     method: 'get', // default = `axios.method || 'get'`
-                    // The params of the request, you can pass a GraphQL query too, check it in the example folder
+                    // The params of the request, you can pass a graph-ql query too, check it in the example folder
                     body: {},
                     // Use this to map the response in a custom `key`
                     field: 'categories', // default = `the actual index in this array of requests`